TormStorm/jagex-launcher-linux/README.md

 #### Non-Flatpak

-If you are using the non-flatpak installation script all of the clients except for RuneScape are pre-installed<br>
+If you are using the non-flatpak installation script all of the third-party clients are pre-installed<br>
-To play RuneScape simply download it from the Jagex Launcher<br>
+To play the official clients simply download them from the Jagex Launcher<br>

 ### Steam Deck